array(41) {

 Participants: 1673 study subjects with various forms of cancer enrolled in 5 clinical trials of EPO treatment during myelosuppressive cancer therapy.

-Main Outcome Measures: The primary outcome is the number of patients who have at least one ANC value" ["project_brief_bg"]=> string(1843) "Recombinant human erythropoietin (EPO) was approved by the FDA for treatment of the anemia of chronic renal failure in 1989 and anemia associated with cancer chemotherapy in 1993, based on clinical trial findings that EPO ameliorated anemia, reduced blood transfusions, and improved quality of life.
+string(1843) "Recombinant human erythropoietin (EPO) was approved by the FDA for treatment of the anemia of chronic renal failure in 1989 and anemia associated with cancer chemotherapy in 1993, based on clinical trial findings that EPO ameliorated anemia, reduced blood transfusions, and improved quality of life.
 During the past 21/2 decades, EPO treatment has been used widely in the management of both renal failure and cancer treatment, although its use for these indications has decreased in recent years because of concerns about toxicities(1,2).

 It was anticipated that EPO treatment might suppress the production of blood cells other than erythrocytes because all blood cell lineages were known to originate from a common pool of bone marrow stem cells(3,4), raising the possibility that lineage competition might occur if one differentiation pathway was pharmacologically amplified.
 Moreover, it had been observed that EPO had reciprocal effects on erythroid and myeloid cell production in vitro when added to long-term marrow cell cultures(5-7).
 However, no evidence emerged from extensive clinical experience that EPO treatment alters production of blood cells other than erthrocytes in individuals with normal marrow function.